Trichaptum biforme

 Trichaptum biforme, commonly known as the violet-pored bracket fungus, purple tooth, or violet-toothed polypore, is a species of poroid fungus in the order Hymenochaetales.

 Description

 Growing to 1-7.5 cm in width, it is initially violet before fading into zones of white to brown, retaining violet at the margin for a time.

 Similar species

 It is sometimes confused with Trichaptum abietinum, which grows almost exclusively on conifers, as do T. byssogenum and T. fuscoviolaceum.
 Skeletocutis lilacina is also similar.

-Distribution and habitat
+Distribution and ecology

-It is widely distributed and occurs on at least 65 tree hosts, but rarely on conifers.
+T.biforme is a saprobe that decomposes hardwood stumps and logs.
+Widely distributed, it occurs on at least 65 tree hosts.
+It rarely grows on conifers, but has been recorded from pine (Pinus) deadwood.

-It is a saprobe that decomposes hardwood stumps and logs.
+T.biforme was once recorded in association with the little-known pleasing fungus beetle Haematochiton elateroides, but it is suspected that the beetles were not feeding on this tough and leathery fungus, but simply hibernating in the dead log on which it grew.